Why your hips hurt and the supplements that help

 The bottom line: Take care of your bones and joints

 Your hip joints bear your body weight whether you’re sitting, standing, walking or running.
-In order to preserve your mobility and independence as you age, you’ll need to take care of your hips.
+To preserve your mobility and independence as you age, you’ll need to take care of your hips.
 And there are many ways to do that.

 Nutrition and supplements.
 Make sure you’re eating foods that protect your joints from inflammation and help relieve joint pain.